 Modifications to the superblock load code to detect the presence of a metadata cache image superblock extension message, and to pass the contents of the message onto the metadata cache if such a message exists.

-Modifications to the metadata cache to read the metadata cache image block prior to the first protect, or on close warning if no protect call occurs first.
+Modifications to the metadata cache to read the metadata cache image block prior to the first protect, or on close if no protect call occurs first.

 Metadata Cache Image in the Parallel Case